Commands

 pool-service needs to contain the name of the service (query-head, query-peer, etc. For more information see Hydrolix API Reference). pool-name is the name of the pool, that means the field ‘name’ in settings will be replaced by pool-name.

-These options are not required since they have default values.
+These options aren't required since they have default values.
 Override the defaults with these options:

 Options